TrDA-hab/Projects/I2C multi display/README.md

    `Restart 1`
  - Run the command in the console  to run the "Interlock" mode, for the possibility of individual output of information on displays (optional):
    `SetOption73 ON`  // Enable detach buttons from relays.
-   `Interlock 1,2,3` // Group Relay1 and Relay2 and Relay3 in "group 1".
+   `Interlock 1,2,3` // Group Relay1 and Relay2 and Relay3 in "group 1" (only one display can work at a time).
    `Interlock 1`     // Enable relay interlock mode.
  - Run the command in the console to modify the interface (optional):
    `Backlog WebButton1 LCD#1; WebButton2 LCD#2; WebButton3 LCD#3; WebButton4 Light`